thegooddocsproject/website-hugo/content/en/docs/glossaries/roadmap.md

 ### Phase 5 Tooling to address high value use cases

-Once a sharable glossary framework is established, and a critical mass of websites starts to build, there will a compelling business case to integrate tools with glossaries, such as:
+Once a shareable glossary framework is established, and a critical mass of websites starts to build, there will a compelling business case to integrate tools with glossaries, such as:

 +   Web-hosting platforms including hover-over popups for terms.
 +   Spell and grammar check tools to source glossary terms.